A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 In the only moment available, Lust tears out a spell slip that costs more than a country and activates it.

-A critical forced coalescence crackles through the universe and tears the two overlords out of the realm.
+A critical forced coalescence crackles through the universe and tears the two overlords out of the realm like an automatic black hole.
 The effect is so rough and crude that the dimensional fabric is bent violently from the instant alteration.

 Order freezes mid swing and immediately withdraws her sword into her sheath.
-The sunlight on the beach feels terrible too, but it’s nothing in comparison to Monument’s light.
+The sunlight on the beach feels terrible too, but it’s nothing in comparison to Monument’s.

 She shoots a single gaze to the rest of the overlord’s retainers, who are already on their way off in a mad dash to safety.
 Order steps over to the set of five shocked minions, still attempting to process the scene.